Artificial intelligence for methane detection: from continuous monitoring to verified mitigation

 \paragraph*{Author contributions:} M.C, A.A, C.C and I.I-L conceptualised the project.
 A.A collected and labelled the training dataset, designed the AI model and developed the initial version.
-G.M-G developed the PlumeViewer and operational deployment pipeline.
+G.M-G developed the PlumeViewer and operational deployment pipeline assisted by J.J.
 A.A and G.M-G developed the final version of the AI model.
-I.I-L lead the identification of new sites and development of the evaluation dataset and notification process, assisted by M.M.S-M, M.W, G.M-G and A.A.
-C.C coordinated the project.
-R.E.T and J.R provided assistance with machine learning techniques.
+I.I-L led the identification of new sites and development of the evaluation dataset and notification process, assisted by M.M.S-M, M.W, G.M-G, A.A., A.R. and C.C.-M. R.E.T and J.R provided assistance with machine learning techniques.
 J.G provided assistance with the physics-based simulation scheme.
-T.M lead the notification in the mitigation case study.
+T.M led the notification in the mitigation case study.
 A.A and G.M-G wrote the initial draft of the manuscript.
 L.G, C.R, and all aforementioned authors provided feedback on results throughout the project and contributed to the final version of the manuscript.

 \paragraph*{Competing interests:} There are no competing interests to declare.